The Red-Eared Slider is one of the most popular pet turtles around.

 |Similar Species||Yellow-Bellied Slider, Eastern Box Turtle and Three-Toed Box Turtle|

-Red-Eared Sliders are invasive in most of parts of the world.
+Red-Eared Sliders are invasive in most parts of the world.
 It is important to research your local wildlife laws to determine if you can legally purchase one in your state.
 Their invasive nature also makes finding a reputable breeder difficult.

 You can get a Slider from a pet store, breeder, large-scale dealer or rescue organization.
 Generally, breeders will be the most knowledgeable of their turtles’ histories.
 If someone is trying to sell you hatchlings less than four inches long, you should not purchase from them.
 The sale of turtles less than four inches is illegal in the U.S.